Data breach definition

 - Belgium – Autorité de protection des données

-To consult the full list go here
+To consult the full list go here.

-When should a data breach be reported?
+When should you report a data breach?

-How to report about a data breach?
+How to report a data breach?

 - Your name and contact details;